 1/2 cup Choclatique Natura Unsweetened Cocoa Powder or Choclatique Rouge Cocoa Powder

 1/2 teaspoon baking soda

-- In a medium bowl, cream together the butter and sugar.
-Add the egg and vanilla extract and continue to cream until smooth.
+- In a large bowl, cream together the shortening and sugar.

 - Add the corn syrup, eggs, salt and vanilla extract and mix well.